medic/cht-core/scripts/release-notes/README.md

 ## Usage

-To generate releaste notes for a milestone:
+To generate release notes for a milestone:

 1. Go to the [Release Notes Action](https://github.com/medic/cht-core/actions/workflows/release-notes.yml)
 2. Click "Run workflow" to open the modal